merely-useful/py-rse/index.md

 make: `results/moby_dick.csv' is up to date.
 ```

-By default Make only attempts to update the first target it finds in the Makefile,
+By default, Make only attempts to update the first target it finds in the Makefile,
 which is called the \gref{default target}{default_target}.\index{build target!default}
 In this case,
 the first target is `results/moby_dick.csv`,